 SWE's Risk Management Framework requires that these statements are reviewed at least annually by the SWE Board, after the Group and Insurance reviews.
-The latest review took place on 22/09/2020.
+The latest review took place on 02/12/2021 on the occasion of the approval of the ORSA report.